puffpio/batchy/README.md

 # batchy

-A small Javscript utility to help get started with Facebook's Graph API batched request feature
+A small Javscript utility to help get started with Facebook's Graph API batched request feature.

 ## What problem is batchy solving?